Enriching continuous Lagrange finite element approximation spaces using neural networks: Numerical results

 \subsubsection{Comparison of different approaches}

-We perform the same comparison as in \cref{par:Lap2D_comparison} for this elliptic case.
-We focus on the first parameter $\bm{\mu}^{(1)}$ by taking a closer look at the solution obtained with the different approaches in \cref{fig:case5_2D_plots} considering $h\simeq 1.67\cdot 10^{-1}$ and $k=1$; for each method, we compare the solution obtained ($u_h$ for standard FEM and $u_h^+$ for the additive approach) with the analytical solution $u$.
-For the enriched method, using the PINN prior $u_\theta$, we will also compare the proposed correction; namely, for the additive approach, we will compare $p_h^+$ with $u-u_\theta$.
+We perform the same comparison as in \cref{sec:Lap2Dlow} for this \ROne{L}aplacian case on an annulus.
+We focus on the first parameter $\bm{\mu}^{(1)}$ by taking a closer look at the solution obtained with the different approaches in \cref{fig:case5_2D_plots} considering $h\simeq 1.67\cdot 10^{-1}$ and $k=1$.

 Once again, we observe that the enriched approach provides a significant improvement in accuracy compared to the standard FEM.
 This demonstrates the effectiveness of incorporating neural network priors in the case of mixed boundary conditions on more complex geometries than squares (here, on an annulus).